-1) The 1968 Vienna Convention as recently amended seems sufficient for upcoming systems but a way needs to be found to assess performance with the human driver in the loop.
+1) As recently amended, the 1968 Vienna Convention seems sufficient for upcoming systems, but a way needs to be found to assess safety with the human driver in the loop.
 Level 3 Driving is a special challenge.
-Member States should confirm in UNECE if these provisions of the Vienna Convention include levels 3 or 4 as defined by the SAE as long as there is a driver able to take the control of the car.
+Member States should confirm in UNECE if these provisions of the Vienna Convention include levels 3 or 4 as defined by the SAE as long as there is a driver responsible for the vehicle and so able to take the control of the car when needed.